-The hub and spoke model enables organizations to physically and logically separate a collection of identities from one another through the use of multiple Okta tenants (also referred to as Okta Orgs).
-The flexibility that this model provides allows organizations to address complex use cases typically driven by business, technical, and/or compliance requirements.
+Manage organizational complexity with Okta for Global 2000 Okta's hub-and-spoke model enables organizations to physically and logically separate a collection of identities from one another through the use of multiple Okta tenants (also referred to as Okta Orgs).
+The flexibility this model provides allows organizations to address complex use cases typically driven by business, technical, and/or compliance requirements.
 Through the use of the Okta Integration Network's (OIN) Org2Org connector, multiple Okta orgs can be integrated together to enable both single sign-on (SSO) and provisioning within a matter of minutes.

-In this architecture, the hub and spoke functions as the following:
+In this architecture, the hub-and-spoke functions as the following: